htmlbanjo/disco-courier/README.md

 - isolate Garte-only dialog and train an AI model on it.\*

 \*(please, please let me know if you do this).

-(Note/Update: for Jamais Vu support (May 2023), see the 1.0-beta4RC1 branch)

 ## Requirements